Otter Trail

 The Route

-1. Head down Pitmore Road and at the bottom, turn left to join Highbridge Road.
+Head down Pitmore Road and at the bottom, turn left to join Highbridge Road.
 Walk along the pavement and go under the railway bridge.
 Look out for the gushing water of Allbrook Lock on your left.
 Immediately after the lock, you will need to turn left to join the footpath.
-Walk along the path with the water to your left.
-This is a beautiful stretch of the old navigation with plenty of wildlife to look out for as as well as a couple of farms.
-First on the right, children will enjoy views of paddocks with rare breed sheep, chickens and other animals.
-Further along, on the opposite banks, they will enjoy an alpaca farm.
+Walk along the path with the water of the Itchen Navigation to your left.
+This is a beautiful stretch of the old navigation with plenty of wildlife to look out for.

-2. Eventually, the path will hit Kiln Lane.
-Turn left and go over the bridge and then immediately re-join the path on your right.
-(If you want refreshments, you could also take a diversion right here along Kiln Lane and find Brambridge Garden Centre around the corner, which sells tea and cake)
+Eventually, the path will hit Kiln Lane*.
+Turn left and go over the bridge and then immediately re-join the path on your right after the bridge.

-3. The water will now be on your right.
+The water will now be on your right.
 Walk past the wooden fence panels of a property and continue over a little boardwalk and past a weir.
 Walk along this section of path until you see a concrete bridge to your right.
 Do not go over the bridge, but continue onwards.
-This is a point of reference for your next turning which will shortly be on your left, but is not well signed.
-There is a footpath heading away from the river, into trees.
-It is easy to walk past the path and not notice it, but look out for a pair of yellow arrows which have been painted onto some trees to guide you.
-Follow the path once you have found it and you will come to a fork, where you should take the left path.
-Walk a little further and you will come to another fork, where you should go left again with the railway track on your right.
+This is a point of reference for your next turning which will be in a few metres on your left, but is not signed.
+There is a footpath heading away from the river, down a recently repaired bank and into trees.
+It is easy to walk past the path and not notice it, but look out for a little yellow arrow painted onto some trees to guide you.
+Follow the path once you have found it.
+You will go through trees initially before crossing a reed bed and then back into trees.
+Once back in the trees, you will come to a fork, where you should take the left path.
+Walk a little further and you will come to a junction, where you should go left again.

-• Please note that parts of the path after Kiln Lane in section three above is prone to flooding in periods of wet weather.
-When we walked the route last in November 2024, it was impassable even in wellies.
+Please note that parts of the path after Kiln Lane in section three above is prone to flooding in periods of wet weather.
+It can be impassable, even in wellies.
 In this event, head back to Kiln Lane and walk along the road to re-join the walk at section five.

 Did you know?